ofelcan164/API/sections/uploads.md

 Upload File Chunks
 -------------------

 First, split your file into chunks.
-Chunk size is up to you but must be 5 MB or less in size.
+Chunk size is up to you but must be 5 MB or less.
 If you attempt to upload a chunk larger than 5 MB you'll receive an error.
 Then:

 * `POST /upload_jobs/<upload_id>/files/<asset_id>/chunks/1.json` uploads a file chunk.
 The last number is the chunk number.
 This is used,